EventStore/Design-System/packages/theme/readme.md

 # @kurrent-ui/theme

-Theming for the Event Store design system.
+Theming for the Kurrent design system.

 ## Install